SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Adding the Solace Resource Adapter as a Resource

-The following steps will make the Solace Resource Adapter available as a resource to all enterprise applications (Refer to the above section "Description of Resources Required" for the file location of the Solace JCA 1.5 Resource Adapter RAR file).
+The following steps will make the Solace Resource Adapter available as a resource to all enterprise applications (Refer to the above section [Description of Resources Required] for the file location of the Solace JCA 1.5 Resource Adapter RAR file).

 Steps to deploy the Solace JMS Resource Adapter: